 Domain: E52 Time-Span

 Range: E52 Time-Span

 Quantification: many to many (0,n:0,n)

+Quantineation.

 Scope note: This property describes the inclusion relationship between two instances of E52 Time-Span.

 This property supports the notion that a the temporal extent of an instance of E52 Time-Span falls within the temporal extent of another instance of E52 Time-Span.
 It addresses temporal containment only, and no contextual link between the two instances of E52 Time-Span is implied.
+This property is transitive.

+E

-• the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of Queen Elizabeth II (E52)
+Examples: • the time-span of the Apollo 11 moon mission (E52) falls within the time-span of the reign of Queen Elizabeth II (E52)

+In First Order Lo ania:

+$P86(x,y) \supset E52(x)$

+$P86(x,y) \supseteq E52(x)$ $P86(x,y) \supseteq E52(y)$

+$F80(x,y) \supseteq E32(y)$

-P89 falls within (contains)
+P89 falls withi in (contains)

+Domain:

+E53 Place

-Domain: E53 Place Range: E53 Place
+Range: E53 Place

+Quantification: many to many (0,n:0,n)

 Scope note: This property identifies an instance of E53 Place that falls wholly within the extent of another instance of E53 Place.

 It addresses spatial containment only, and does not imply any relationship between things or phenomena occupying these places.
 This property is transitive.

+- .

-• the area covered by the World Heritage Site of Stonehenge (E53) falls within the area of Salisbury Plain (E53)
+Examples: • the area covered by the World Heritage Site of Stonehenge (E53) falls within the area of Salisbury Plain (E53)

+In First Order Lo

+$P89(x,y) \supset E53(x)$

+$P89(x,y) \supset E53(y)$

 P90 has value

-Domain: E54 Dimension Range: E60 Number
+Domain: E54 Dimension

+Range: E60 Number

-Superproperty of: E97 Monetary Amount.
-P181 has amount: E60 Number primitive.
+f: E97 Monetary Amount.
+P181 has amount: E60 Number

+Quantification: many to one, necessary (1,1:0,n)

-Scope note: This property allows an instance of E54 Dimension to be approximated by an instance of E60 Number
+Scope note: This property allows an instance of E54 Dimension to be approximated by an instance of E60 Number primitive.

+77